ebuchman/blog/content/posts/properties-of-money.md

 ---
-title: "The Properties of Money"
+title: "The Properties of Money - Intro"
 date: 2022-10-30
 draft: false
 description: "This is the introductory post in a series on the properties of money and the